JesseGuerrero/temporary_name/README.md

 # About Group project
 If you start on the projects below I can make them interact with each other.
 Above in the repository there are modules where you can run each project/app.
-You can run the flask project "app.py".

 Bitcoin API: https://bitcoincharts.com/about/markets-api/ <br>
 Flask: https://flask.palletsprojects.com/en/1.1.x/ <br>